With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 Checks will be made to ensure the extraction site is clean and there are no fragments of tooth or tissue left behind.

 If required a stitch may be placed to help the gum heal and reduce the bleeding.
+If you are at higher risk of infection, the dentist may pack a dressing into the socket.

-This process will take a few minutes and usually you will not leave the dentists chair until they are happy that it is safe for you to leave.
+This process will take a few minutes and usually, you will not leave the dentists chair until they are happy that it is safe for you to leave.

-Before you leave you will be given clear instructions on how to best care for your mouth in the days after extraction and how to help with the healing process.
+Before you leave you will be given clear instructions on how to best care for your mouth in the days after the extraction and how to help with the healing process.

-By the time you leave the dentist, hopefully the bleeding will have subsided and the clot will have begun to form.
+By the time you leave the dentist, hopefully, the bleeding will have subsided and the clot will have begun to form.

 However, it is important to remember, that by the very nature of the event, there may well be some slight bleeding once you have left the dental office and for the next 24 hours.